quoteboxqa/api/source/includes/_company.md

-# Recipient-Company
+# Recipient (company)

-## Create or update recipient-company
+## Create or update

-This endpoint will create or update a recipient-company
+This endpoint will create or update a recipient (company).

+This endpoint resembles a scenario when an user wants to either create a new recipient (company) or update an existing recipient (company).

 ```shell
 # HTTP REQUEST BODY